Frequently Asked Questions

 What kind of a computer will I need for Film Studies courses?

 No Film Studies student is required to own his own computer.
-Our edit lab features 20 new quad-core iMac stations loaded with the Adobe Creative Suite (and AVID, ProTools, & FCP), and is open 24/7 to students registered in courses that assign editing and other computer-based projects.
+Our edit lab features 20 quad-core iMac stations loaded with the full Adobe Creative Cloud Suite (and AVID, ProTools, & FCP), and is open 24/7 to students registered in courses that assign editing and other computer-based projects.
 For those students who wish to purchase or lease software and edit at home, we suggest Mac computers that meet the Mac OS system requirements for Adobe Premiere Pro listed here.

 Besides making movies, how can I get a hands-on experience?